gavincyi/gavincyi.github.io/_posts/2022-11-29-how-fast-can-we-generate-a-new-release.md

 In the old days, the above steps mean to me

-1. Use git flow to create release tags, wrap up all the important feature and fix changes in the tag commit message and remember to `git push --tags` always
+1. Use git flow to create release tags
 2. Use twine to publish packages to PyPI and manually create releases in Github
 3. Before releasing tags, carefully select the features and fix changes into the changelog

-On step 2, I always grumbled about why to create the same release wheels in both Github and PyPI.
+On step 1, I have to wrap up all the important features and hotfixes in the tag commit message and remember to `git push --tags` always.
+On step 2, I always grumbled about the duplicated effort to release the same wheels in both Github and PyPI.
 On step 3, I know most (good) developers keep in mind to update the changelog in each commit, but I can't keep up the routine in my open source projects.
-I have been tired of performing all the routine steps whenever I pronounce "Hey world I have something new for you".
-Increasing the granularity in distribution actually penalises my personal time.

-I am going to walk through my journey of employing poetry, conventional-commit and semantic-release to minimise the package distribution effort.
+I am going to walk through my journey of employing poetry, conventional-commit and semantic-release to minimise the package distribution effort, and explain how they can make the distribution procedures lightning fast.

 ## Poetry